 We have all experienced times in our lives that, at the time, feel bad.
 Maybe they feel really bad or even hopeless.
 Sometimes it may seem like there is no light at the end of the tunnel.
-Perhaps something "bad" is happening to you right now.
-The problem is we can't possibly know what event is "bad" or "good" in our lives at the time the event is happening.

 Maybe you've experienced this truth in your life already.
 Can you remember a time where you were going through something that seemed so bad at the moment but that now seems like a blessing in disguise?